 Alternatives to on-site construction

 Rather than providing affordable units on-site, some communities allow developers to satisfy all or a portion of their inclusionary requirements in other ways.
 For example, developers may be able to pay a fee in lieu of developing affordable units.
-Fees can reach as much as $xxx per unit.
 This approach has the advantage of generating additional resources that can be used to support affordable housing activities, but fails to promote the development of mixed-income communities.
 Another issue is that many communities set in-lieu feeFee charged to developers by some municipalities in exchange for not including affordable units within the development.
 Fees are deposited into the housing trust fund, which is later used to build more affordable homes.
 In some cities, in-lieu fees are lower than the cost of having on-site affordable units, in which case developers opt to pay the fee.s at levels that are insufficient to develop a new affordable housing unit for every lost inclusionary unit, resulting in lower production of affordable units.

 Other communities permit developers to build the required affordable units at another location, often within a certain distance from the market-rate project.
 This approach may call for developers to build a larger number of units than would otherwise be required under the IZ policy, or to make those units affordable to households at lower income levels.
 Communities that adopt such policies may wish to stipulate that the units developed off-site be in a neighborhood of similar quality or higher along metrics associated with economic opportunity, such school quality or the poverty rate.
 For more guidance on this topic, see the brief, Balancing trade-offs between the quantity, quality, and location of affordable housing.